-Jacob Browning is a postdoc in NYU’s Department of Computer Science working on the philosophy of AI.
+Jacob Browning is a postdoc in NYU’s Computer Science Department working on the philosophy of AI.

-Yann LeCun is a Turing Award-winning machine learning researcher and an NYU Silver professor.
+Yann LeCun is a Turing Award-winning machine learning researcher, an NYU professor and the chief AI scientist at Meta.

 If there is one constant in the field of artificial intelligence it is exaggeration: There is always breathless hype and scornful naysaying.
 It is helpful to occasionally take stock of where we stand.